03-925 9929

 Third Stage: Elimination of Pathology

 This is the stage where we correct the underlying problems.
-Gum disease, bone graft, gum surgery, orthodontics, root canal treatments etc. This is often a multidisciplinary event, and therefore requires input from various specialists.
+Gum disease, bone graft, gum surgery, orthodontics, root canal treatments etc. This is often a multidisciplinary event, and therefore requires input from various experts.
 It is also the most crucial step, as it lays down a solid foundation for the reconstructive work to follow.

 Fourth Stage: Treatment Delivery